-'Specific activity, Bq/kg' - it means that during the calculation in addition to the activity the specific activity in Bq/kg will also be calculated;
+'Specific activity, Bq/kg' means that during the calculation in addition to the activity the specific activity in Bq/kg will also be calculated;

-'Specific activity, Bq/g' - it means that during the calculation in addition to the activity the specific activity in Bq/g will also be calculated;
+'Specific activity, Bq/g' means that during the calculation in addition to the activity the specific activity in Bq/g will also be calculated;

-'Volumetric activity, Bq/l' - it means that during the calculation in addition to the activity the volumetric activity in Bq/l will also be calculated;
+'Volumetric activity, Bq/l' means that during the calculation in addition to the activity the volumetric activity in Bq/l will also be calculated;

-'Volumetric activity, Bq/ml' - it means that during the calculation in addition to the activity the volumetric activity in Bq/ml will also be calculated;
+'Volumetric activity, Bq/ml' means that during the calculation in addition to the activity the volumetric activity in Bq/ml will also be calculated;

-'RFD, mBq/s·m2' - it means that during the processing the radon flux density in mBq/s·m2 will be calculated;
+'RFD, mBq/s·m2' means that the radon flux density will be calculated in mBq/s·m2 (see document Methodology of radon flux density measurement);

-'Volumetric activity of Rn-222, Bq/m^3 ' - it means that during the processing the radon volumetric activity in Bq/m^3 will be calculated;
+'Volumetric activity of Rn-222, Bq/m3' means that the volumetric activity of radon will be calculated in Bq/m3 (see document Methodology of radon volumetric activity measurement);

-'Content' - it means that during the processing the radionuclides content will be determined in units specified by the user (used for the ROI-method).
+'Content' means that the radionuclide content will be calculated in the units of measurement specified by user (this is applicable in the window method, see Section 14).

-Background spectrum - path to the background spectrum for this spectrometric tract.
+Background spectrum is the path to the background spectrum for this spectrometric tract.
 A link to this field will be shown in parameters of the measured spectrum.